Accounting, Publication in the Diário da República - Despacho nº 13772/2014 - 12/11/2014

 - Eduardo Fontão MontAlverne Brou

-Basics of Financial Calculus, Corporate Finance and English (advisory)
+There are no prerequisites but good foundations of Financial Calculus, Corporate Finance and English would be helpful.

 Study of the most important concepts on Investment Analysis.
 Special attention will be given to investment decision rules and to uncertainty and risk in the capital budgeting process.
 One wants that the students master the main concepts, models and tools on investment analysis.